Italian Prime Minister Giuseppe Conte to resign, leaving nation without a stable government to guide pandemic response

 The move, though unpopular, has badly sapped Conte’s power.

-Without Renzi’s support, a barely-manageable, thin majority government turned into a crippled minority government.
-Conte last week survived a confidence vote, but only because Renzi’s party abstained from participating.
+Without Renzi’s support, a barely manageable thin-majority government turned into a crippled minority government.
+Conte last week survived a confidence vote but only because Renzi’s party abstained from participating.

 That Conte made it through even 2½ years as prime minister was itself a surprise.
-He was handpicked — as a lawyer with no political experience — to lead an earlier, populist coalition dominated in rhetoric by the far right.
-When that government broke apart, Conte stayed on — this time, to lead a pro-Europe government whose parties were explicitly trying to stave off elections and keep the far-right out of power.
+He was handpicked — as a lawyer with no political experience — to lead an earlier populist coalition dominated in rhetoric by the far right.
+When that government broke apart, Conte stayed on — this time to lead a pro-Europe government whose parties were explicitly trying to stave off elections and keep the far right out of power.

 Orsina called Conte “a navigator, a very adaptable figure,” somebody who could reshape himself for different governments because he has no clear political ideology of his own.

 Italy’s next government — and leader — will be decided in the upcoming days and weeks, with Mattarella, who has wide constitutional powers during periods of political crisis, overseeing the negotiations.
-The two major far-right parties, the League and Brothers of Italy, which together have the support of around 40 percent of Italians, have been saying that the only solution is a return to the polls.
+The two major far-right parties, the League and Brothers of Italy, which together have the support of around 40 percent of Italians, have been saying the only solution is a return to the polls.
 Smaller parties appear more open to a deal that avoids pandemic-time elections.

-Silvio Berlusconi, the leader of Forza Italia, a modest center-right party, said in a statement Monday that, aside from elections, the only path was a “new government that represents the substantial unity of the country in a moment of emergency.”
+Former prime minister Silvio Berlusconi, now the leader of Forza Italia, a modest center-right party, said in a statement Monday that aside from elections, the only path was a “new government that represents the substantial unity of the country in a moment of emergency.”

 Stefano Pitrelli contributed to this report.